Nonverbal Communication: Definition, Types, Importance (Explained)

 Appearance is also an important non-verbal communication tool.
 Appearance includes dress, hair, jewelry, makeup, belt buckles and so on.

 Appearance indicates the degree of importance or interest a person conveys to an occasion.
-Through uniform, we can identify a student, a doctor, a lawyer, a police officer, etc.
+Through uniforms, we can identify a student, a doctor, a lawyer, a police officer, etc.

 In an organization, one’s dress is keenly observed to see whether it conforms to accepted standards of appearance.
 As an example, workers may wear different clothes when they are on strike than they do when they are working.